Mixed-sex sports: Modern

 Andy Murray and Laura Robson competing in the tennis mixed doubles event at the 2012 Summer Olympics.

 Mixed-sex sport has a long history at the modern Olympic Games, dating back to the 1900 Summer Olympics (the first in which women participated).
 Two women competed against men in equestrian events, the croquet competition was mixed-sex, and Hélène de Pourtalès was the sole female sailor, achieving the Olympics' first mixed-sex team champion as part of the gold medal-winning Swiss team.
 The sole time Olympic motorboating was held (1908), Sophia Gorham took part in a mixed British team.

 Mixed doubles tennis was first contested in 1900 but fell off the programme after 1924 before being reintroduced in 2012.
 Mixed doubles badminton was introduced in 1996.

 Pair figure skating was present at the summer games in 1908 and 1920 before continuing as a founding event at the first Winter Olympic Games.
 Ice dancing expanded the mixed figure skating programme in 1976.

 Sailing at the Summer Olympics was mostly mixed-sex up to 1988 but grew increasingly divided, with no mixed sailing events being held in 2012.

 Shooting at the Summer Olympics continued on a mixed basis in several events from 1968 to 1992, before competitors were restricted by sex.
 In 1992, Zhang Shan became the first woman to win the gold medal in Olympic shooting.

 There was an increased focus on mixed-sex competition at the start of the 21st century, with new introductions including mixed biathlon relay, team figure skating, and luge mixed team relay in 2014, then Nacra 17 in 2016, and mixed doubles curling and mixed team alpine skiing in 2018.
 Mixed team shooting events and table tennis mixed doubles are set for inauguration at the 2020 Summer Olympics.
 Mixed-sex relay events are also slated for the 2020 athletics and swimming programmes.
 These changes resulted from an International Olympic Committee initiative to increase women's participation towards parity with men's – the recasting of men's events as mixed-sex ones was a part of this initiative.
 Ski jumping competitions also include mixed team events.

 Baseball5 will be played at the 2026 Summer Youth Olympics, and will be the first Olympic team sport involving mixed-sex teams.

 Transgender inclusion

 In the 2020s, in response to transgender controversies in sports, several international and national sports federations prohibited transgender athletes from competing in the female category and (sometimes) created a separate "open" category to allow for transgender, non-binary or cisgender male athletes to participate, including the British Triathlon Federation, International Swimming Federation (FINA) and British Cycling.
-This has created de facto mixed-sex sports competitions.

 Such open categories have been criticized by transgender athletes and LGBT rights activists as transphobic.
 In addition, few athletes have signed up for open-category competitions, such as that for the 2023 World Aquatics Swimming World Cup.

 Women playing in men's sports

-Several women have been selected by or played on otherwise men-only teams, including:
+Several women have been selected by or played on teams which are otherwise men-only, including: